KorfLab/learning-C/README.md

 You have asked for 5 bytes to hold a string, s.
 However, the array syntax allows you to read or write memory well beyond the original bounds.
 This can cause catastrophic errors if you disturb other parts of memory.
 If this doesn't scare the shit out of you, you don't understand the problem.

+Depending on what version of the gcc compiler you used, you may have seen warning messages.
+One of those warnings may be because the code implicitly converts one type of integer into another.

+	printf("len:%d size:%d\n", strlen(s2), sizeof(s2));

+The `strlen()` and `sizeof()` functions return unsigned integers while the `printf()` format specification `%d` expects an integer.
+In order to silence the warnings, you can _cast_ one type of variable into the other or use `%lu` in `printf()`.

+	printf("len:%d size:%d\n", (int)strlen(s2), (int)sizeof(s2));
+	printf("len:%lu size:%lu\n", strlen(s2), sizeof(s2));

+Ideally, your code shoudln't produce any warnings ever.
+However, not all compilers generate the same warnings.
+So sometimes you have to compile on multiple platforms to find your warnings and errors.
+Having to compile your code everywhere is a pain.
+This was largely solved by Java, which you only had to compile once.
+However, since evey Java interpreter was different, it spawned the phrase "compile once, debug everywhere".
+It amounts to the same thing: programming in C or Java requires simultaneously developing on multiple platforms.

 ## Conditionals ##

 Copy `templates/conditionals.c` to your directory and try that out.
 Most of it should look pretty familiar to you.
 You may not have seen a `case` or `do` or `goto` statement before, but they aren't complicated.